 - In addition, districts using the November 1 count date must still ensure that the number of hours scheduled for the Colorado Preschool Program should be no fewer than three hundred sixty hours in the course of the school year.

 - If a district uses the November 1 alternate count date, any child who has left the district prior to November 1 cannot be counted.

 - A child cannot be included in a November 1 alternate count if that child has already been counted in another school district on October 1.

-- This alternate count date only applies to the early childhood special education and the CPP-funded population.
+- This alternate count date only applies to early childhood special education and the CPP-funded population.
 Pre-K children served in programs in schools who are not eligible for these funding streams should be counted on October 1, and identified with the “not eligible for funding” codes.

 - School districts must finalize the same count date for both CPP and preschool special education.
 If a school district chooses to finalize the early childhood alternate count date of November 1 then all students eligible for CPP or preschool special education must be counted on that date.

 - The ADE system does not accept partial data, so a district that uses a November 1 alternate count date for the pre-K program must submit and approve their PK-12 count data on or before November 6.

 - School districts are encouraged to track changes on a regular basis from October 1 to November 1, so changes can be made following verification of the November 1 count.